zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/tokenizer/standard-tokenizer.md

 ---
 id: standard-tokenizer.md
 title: Standard​ Tokenizer
-summary: The `standard` tokenizer in Milvus splits text based on spaces and punctuation marks, making it suitable for most languages.​
+summary: "The `standard` tokenizer in Milvus splits text based on spaces and punctuation marks, making it suitable for most languages.​"
 ---

 # Standard​